AlexanderMaxRanabel/y/README.md

 automatically via `yfmt`, as has been done in the past.

-The Y core APIs (primarily the `os` module) will still have minor changes until they are stabilized in V 1.0.
+The Y core APIs (primarily the `os` module) will still have minor changes until they are stabilized in Y 1.0.
 Of course the APIs will grow after that, but without breaking existing code.

 Unlike many other languages, Y is not going to be always changing, with new features